greg-martinez44/write2audiobook/docs/quick-start.md

 ## Convert a text file to an audio file

 1. Open a terminal window.

-    * If you use Windows, open a Command Prompt window.

 1. Clone the Write2Audiobook repo and go to the project's root directory.

     ```console